alimansoor/omcss/README.md

 ### Naming Convention

-OMCSS follows Kebab case naming convention in its core e.g. `.txt-white`, `nav-item` etc.
+OMCSS follows Kebab case naming convention in its core e.g. `.txt-white`, `.nav-item` etc.

-For components that contains sub-classes, OMCSS provides a naming convention which add an underscore as it goes within the tree:
+For components that contains sub-classes, OMCSS encourages `_underscore` naming convention which add an underscore as it goes within the tree:

 ```
 .parent {